Kansas State vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Elite Eight

 Kansas State vs. Florida Atlantic Betting Trends

-- Kansas State has compiled a 23-11-1 record against the spread this season.
+- So far this season, 19 out of the Wildcats' 35 games have hit the over.

-- So far this season, 19 out of the Wildcats' 35 games have gone over the point total.
+- A total of 16 Owls games this season have hit the over.

 Kansas State Futures Odds